As an Amazon Associate I earn from qualifying purchases. This post contains affiliate links.

 Disclaimer: Once again, I’d like to point out that I’m not an expert blogger and I’ve muddled my way as best I can, so I’d like to share some more of the things I’ve learned along the way.
 (Also, there are a few affiliate links in this post and I might get compensated from qualifying purchases.)

 This is intended to be a sort of user guide for my Blogging Planner.
-(If the document downloads with the spacing off on the Monthly Planning page in my Excel program the document looks like some of the pages are off center until it is opened in editing view.
+(The document looks like some of the pages are off center until it is opened in editing view.
 Your documents should be fine for use and printing once they are opened to edit.)
 When I first started planning my blog, I didn’t realize that there were actual things called Blog Planners.
 Programs, Apps, and documents which could be downloaded/printed/subscribed to for assistance in planning your blog.
 Once I did become aware of it, about three weeks into my blog (why I didn’t find this in the literal years of research prior to starting my blog I do not know), I immediately set about trying to find one that would work for me.

 Most veteran bloggers have something which helps them plan what they are going to do.
 So, if you are patient in looking, you may find something which works for you and fits your budget.
 My budget was “free”, and my needs were “comprehensive”, because I was a noob.
 Nothing which fit my budget really met my needs.
 I needed something which spelled out what to do every step of the way and broke it down for me.
 So, I took things I learned I needed through my research and created my own in an Excel workbook.